 “Since those two are paired up,” she said playfully, “that leaves you and me.”

 Jenni smiled down at him and traced a fingertip along the pencil-thin mustache that decorated his upper lip.
-“Oh, I'm sure I'll tire of you after a while myself,” she retorted with a mischievous wink, “but I'm willing to play for now.”
+“Oh, I’m sure I’ll tire of you after a while myself,” she retorted with a mischievous wink, “but I don’t mind a little playtime for now.”

 “I wonder what our kittens will look like,” Dante mused.
 “Will they be tigers with spots or leopards with stripes?”

 Kristen sat open-mouthed at the sudden turn of events.
 She had never claimed a pairing with Jon, although her decision to make a lifetime commitment to the shape of a mountain lion sure made it seem that way.
 Granted, she had never really liked Dante, and she doubted the two of them would ever be close friends, but she had never once considered a pair mating with her other male housemate either.

 While Jenni and Dante made increasingly suggestive comments to one another that were obviously meant for no other purpose than verbal banter, Kristen forced herself to look over at Jon.
 The look in his eyes as he tried to bore holes into the backs of Dante and Jenni’s heads with his gaze was anything but friendly or even simple embarrassment.
 She felt a lump well up in her throat, not at all sure how she thought she should feel right then.